 International Intellectual Property Alliance® (IIPA®)

-IIPA’s five member associations appear below, and represent over 3,200 U.S. companies producing and distributing materials protected by copyright laws throughout the world—computer and video games for video game consoles, personal computers, and the Internet; theatrical films, television programs, DVDs and home video and digital representations of audiovisual works; music, records, CDs, and audiocassettes; and fiction and non-fiction books, education instructional and assessment materials, and professional and scholarly journals, databases and software in all formats.
+IIPA’s five member associations represent over 3,200 U.S. companies producing and distributing materials protected by copyright laws throughout the world—all types of computer software, including entertainment software (interactive games for videogame consoles, handheld devices, personal computers and the Internet), and educational software; theatrical films, television programs, DVDs and home video and digital representations of audiovisual works; music, records, CDs, and audiocassettes; and fiction and non-fiction books, education instructional and assessment materials, and professional and scholarly journals, databases and software in all formats.
 Visit www.iipa.com.
 Members of the IIPA include Association of American Publishers, Entertainment Software Association, Independent Film & Television Alliance, Motion Picture Association of America, and Recording Industry Association of America.

 Examples of what we do:

-Special 301 Review: IIPA submits reports to the U.S. Trade Representative (USTR) and other agencies in the U.S. Government’s annual “Special 301” review on whether acts, policies or practices of any foreign country deny adequate and effective protection of intellectual property rights or deny fair and equitable market access for U.S. persons relying on intellectual property protection.
-In February 2014, IIPA filed its 26th Special 301 submission with USTR, analyzing legal and enforcement deficiencies and/or recommending corrective actions in over 46 countries/territories.
+Special 301 Review: IIPA submits an annual report to the U.S. Trade Representative (USTR) and other U.S. Government agencies in the U.S. Government’s annual “Special 301” review on whether acts, policies or practices of any foreign country deny adequate and effective protection of intellectual property rights or deny fair and equitable market access for U.S. persons relying on intellectual property protection.
+In February 2015, IIPA filed its 27th Special 301 submission with the Office of the U.S. Trade Representative (USTR).
+IIPA’s 2015 submission analyzed legal and enforcement deficiencies, and recommended corrective actions in 17 countries/territories.

-Enforcement Reform: IIPA advocates for effective enforcement actions to rise to the challenges posed by increasingly sophisticated forms of piracy today, including Internet and mobile network/device piracy; unauthorized use of copyright materials by government and businesses; hard-disk loading and media box piracy; illegal camcording of theatrical motion pictures; piracy of books and journals; circumvention of technological protection measures; optical disc piracy; and pay TV piracy and signal theft.
-Needed enforcement responses include: 1) dedicating enforcement resources commensurate with the scale of piracy to provide for “effective action” and “remedies that constitute a deterrent” as the minimum required by TRIPS, the WCT, and the WPPT, through civil, administrative, and criminal action, and effective adjudication in the courts; 2) training, capacity building, and empowering of enforcement authorities to investigate and prosecute copyright offenses; 3) updating laws and enforcement tools to meet piracy challenges, including organized crime and cybercrime; 4) directing government agencies, state-owned enterprises, contractors, and educational institutions, to use only legal copyright materials, including textbooks, educational materials, professional and scholarly publications, and to ensure networks or computers are not used for infringing purposes; 5) encouraging cooperation by Internet service providers, including notice and takedown for hosted infringements, and effective and fair mechanisms to deal with repeat infringers and non-hosted infringements; and 6) enacting and enforcing measures to prohibit possession of an audiovisual recording device in a theater to copy or transmit a motion picture, in whole or in part.
+Seeking Enforcement Reforms: IIPA advocates for strong, effective, and deterrent enforcement mechanisms to rise to the new challenges posed by piracy today.
+These include: dedicating enforcement resources commensurate with the scale of the piracy problem to provide for “effective action” and “remedies that constitute a deterrent” to infringement as the minimum required by the TRIPS Agreement, the WCT and WPPT, through civil, administrative, and criminal action, and effective adjudication in the courts; training and empowering enforcement authorities to investigate and prosecute copyright offenses; investigating links between piracy and organized crime; issuing directives to government agencies, entities, contractors, and educational institutions to use only legal software, books, and other copyright materials, and to ensure that their networks or computers are not used for infringing purposes; encouraging cooperation by intermediaries (including ISPs) with all content owners, including notice and takedown systems and effective and fair mechanisms to deal with repeat infringers, and outlawing the use of an audiovisual recording device to make or transmit a copy of a motion picture in a cinema.